Bachelor of Environmental Science (Wildlife and Conservation Biology)

 - landscape ecologist.

-Opportunities exist to work with wildlife, including their habitats and threats, and the policies and strategies that guide management.
-You could obtain these types of jobs in the private, government and not-for-profit sectors.
+Opportunities exist to work directly with wildlife, their habitats and threats, as well as the policies and strategies that guide their management.
+These types of roles are available across the private, government and not-for-profit sectors.

 Environment Institute of Australia and New Zealand (EIANZ) membership is open to environmental practitioners at all stages of their career – from those still completing their studies to established experts.
 EIANZ is a leading professional body in Australia and New Zealand supporting environmental practitioners and promoting independent and interdisciplinary discussion on environmental issues.
 Membership details are available on the EIANZ website.